Originally from Texas, the Texas Heeler, is stealing the hearts of thousands of families and people across America.

 Texas Heelers are known for many things (most of which you have learnt above), but fussy eating isn’t one of them.

-They need around three cups of high quality, grain free dog food each day.
+They need around three cups of high quality, dog food each day.
 If possible, try to pick a food specifically tailored for active dogs.

 Due to their active nature, they may need a higher energy diet than other dogs.